Systems-first builder

 Agent tools

-Hosting platform work covering active customers, game server and web hosting, Stripe payments, and automatic server setup.
+Hosting work covering customer plans, game servers, web hosting, Stripe payments, and automatic setup.

 Node 01